RaspberryPiFoundation/webdev-curriculum/en-GB/wanted/Wanted - notes.md

 + Wanted/style.css
 + Wanted/robot.png

-You can also find a completed version of this project's challenges in the 'Club Leader Resources' folder, which contains:
+You can also find a completed version of this project's challenges in the 'Volunteer Resources' section, which contains:

 + WantedFinished.html
 + style.css